 Generating Audit Findings

 Audit evidence should be evaluated against the audit criteria to generate the audit findings.
 Audit findings can indicate either conformity or nonconformity with audit criteria.
 When specified by audit objectives, audit findings can identify an opportunity for improvement.
 The audit team should meet as needed to review the audit findings at appropriate stages during the audit.
 Conformity with audit criteria should be summarized to indicate locations, functions, or processes that were audited.
 If included in the audit plan, individual audit findings of conformity and their supporting evidence should also be recorded.
 Nonconformities and their supporting audit evidence should be recorded.
 Nonconformities may be graded or classified.
 They should be reviewed with the auditee to obtain acknowledgment that the audit evidence is accurate and that they are understood.
-Every attempt should be made to resolve any diverging opinions concerning the audit evidence and/or findings and unresolved points should be recorded.

 Evidence gathering process